-McCarthy a Familiar Face at MTV
+McCarthy A Familiar Face at MTV

 McCarthy has carved out a pop cultural niche at VH1 while continuing to honor its musical roots.
 The network is bringing back VH1 Divas after a four-year hiatus, the program debuting in December.
 And Hip Hop Honors was back in July with a live telecast, following a six-year hiatus.

 Another key move by McCarthy was acquiring America’s Next Top Model at VH1 after its cancellation at The CW.
-It debuts Dec.
-12. VH1 had previously aired episodes of ANTM following their broadcast debuts.
+VH1 has not announced a premiere date for the reboot.
+It had previously aired episodes of ANTM following their broadcast debuts.

 On the Logo side, RuPaul’s Drag Race is a ratings power, and the network recently announced a second season of unscripted series Finding Prince Charming.
 Logo, and its chief, showed some enterprise by picking up the Eurovision Song Contest, a first for U.S. television and a somewhat surprising hit for the network.